 Tier I level, all students will receive support through general education instruction.
 Teachers will differentiate instruction to meet students' needs and regularly assess students to determine understanding and progress.
 Teachers will also have the opportunity for small group intervention and the use of teacher assistants for one on one help.
 This data, will be reviewed during grade level meetings where best practices can be shared while collaborating with peers.
 For students who continue to perform below grade level in Tier I intervention, RCS will act in accordance to North Carolina Accountability Standards and provide a Personalized Education Plan (P.E.P) to target areas in reading, writing, math and/or behavior.
-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world.

 The development of a P.E.P places the students in the next Tier of intervention, Tier II.